valentine195/Obsidian-Vault/The Mark of Death/Adventure Seeds/3 - Travel to Newthrone.md

 Jix, get word to the other clans.
 Move quickly.
 Away!

 ***The lizardfolk, Jix, unfurls a clawhook tied to his belt and swings it at the trees on the bank; it wraps around the branches, then Jix releases a switch on a handle and he swings off into the jungle.***

+We must return to the village.
+The river must wait.
+Adventurers, will you accompany me?

 ```

 #### Conflict